-This active bird is found in forests, thickets, and gardens of eastern and central Africa south of the Sahara Desert, though it is missing from the southwestern part of the continent.
+The white-browed robin-chat (Cossypha heuglini) is an active bird found in forests, thickets, and gardens of eastern and central Africa south of the Sahara Desert, though it is missing from the southwestern part of the continent.
 Its dark orange underparts are distinctive, and the rump also has the same dull orange color.
-A type of flycatcher, the White-browed Robin-chat is a primarily insectivorous bird, though it will eat some fruit occasionally.
+A type of flycatcher, the white-browed robin-chat is a primarily insectivorous bird, though it will eat some fruit occasionally.
 These are melodious birds that are often welcome in yards and gardens.

 12 of 17

-This oriole is the smallest oriole found in North America and has the darkest orange coloration with a deep burnt orange hue.
+The orchard oriole (Icterus spurious) is the smallest oriole found in North America and has the darkest orange coloration with a deep burnt orange hue.
 Found in the eastern and central United States as far west as Texas and Mexico, this bird migrates to Central America and northern South America in the winter.
 It is an easygoing, amiable species, and can often be found in mixed flocks with northern mockingbirds, American robins, and other oriole species.Continue to 13 of 17 below.

 13 of 17

-One of the most brilliantly colored doves in the world, the orange fruit-dove is also called the flame dove because of its bright body.
+One of the most brilliantly colored doves in the world, the orange fruit-dove (Chrysoena victor or Ptilinopus victor) is also called the flame dove because of its bright body.
 The olive-green head is much duller than the rest of this bird's orange plumage, and as its name suggests, it eats mostly fruit.
 Found only on a few small islands of Fiji, this dove has an extremely limited range, but is relatively common within that range and is not considered threatened or endangered.

 14 of 17

-A year-round resident of the Pacific Northwest, these thrushes expand their summer range further north in western Canada, even as far north as Alaska.
+A year-round resident of the Pacific Northwest, the varied thrush (Ixoreus naevius) expands its summer range further north in western Canada, even as far north as Alaska.
 In winter, they are found further south in California.
 These are stocky birds that are more terrestrial than many thrushes, often skulking in thickets on the ground as they forage.
 They can be aggressive toward smaller birds.
 There are four noted subspecies of varied thrush based on geography and slight size and plumage variations.

 15 of 17

-Penguins are known for their black and white plumage, but king penguins also have colorful splashes of orange on their cheeks and upper breast, as well as an orange patch on the bill.
+Penguins are known for their black and white plumage, but the king penguin (Aptenodytes patagonicus) also has colorful splashes of orange on its cheeks and upper breast, as well as an orange grin patch on the bill.
 This is one of the largest penguin species, second only to the emperor penguin.
 King penguins are found on subantarctic islands, including the Falkland Islands and along Tierra del Fuego.
 These birds can dive up to 1,000 feet deep, and on land, they waddle and toboggan to get around.

 16 of 17